brianglass/anastasis/files/28_january.md

 Theotokion.

-By the assault of the serpent, evil tasting of the tree pronounced me dead in Eden; but you alone full of GodÂ’s grace have given me life, for you bore Christ the giver of life.
+By the assault of the serpent, evil tasting of the tree pronounced me dead in Eden; but you alone full of God’s grace have given me life, for you bore Christ the giver of life.

 ****

 Ode 6.
-Watching lifeÂ’s sea.
+Watching life’s sea.

 The God bearing Father, established not on a foundation of sand but on unbreakable faith, remained unshaken by every assault of the foe, for he was governed by invincible power.